Bonitasoft-Community/bonita-camp/README.md

 7. Overwrite your configuration files with the content of "custom-template" (some files should be overwritten).

 ##Build instructions for exercises
-With the exercises project set up, you may build the instruction:
+With the exercises project set up, you may build the instructions in Eclipse:
-- as a PDF with the Ant "PDF" target
+- as a PDF by running the Ant "PDF" target
-- as a ZIP file with corrections with the Ant "Package as ZIP" target
+- as a ZIP file with corrections by running the Ant "Package as ZIP" target